booksbyus/zguide/site/content/docs/chapter8.md

 You should have guessed from my rhetorical questions that there are two broad directions in which we can go.
 One is to centralize everything.
 The other is to distribute everything.
 I'm going to bet on decentralization.
 If you want centralization, you don't really need ZeroMQ; there are other options you can use.

 So very roughly, here's the story.
 One, the number of moving pieces increases exponentially over time (doubles every 24 months).
 Two, these pieces stop using wires because dragging cables everywhere gets *really* boring.
-Three, future applications run across clusters of these pieces using the Benevolent Tyrant pattern from “The ZeroMQ Community”.
+Three, future applications run across clusters of these pieces using the Benevolent Tyrant pattern from [Chapter 6 - The ZeroMQ Community](chapter6#the-community).
 Four, today it's really difficult, nay still rather impossible, to build such applications.
 Five, let's make it cheap and easy using all the techniques and tools we've built up.
 Six, partay!

 ## The Secret Life of WiFi